vortexint/Magnet/readme.md

 // So you can use any of them as needed.
 #include <GLFW/glfw3.h>

-class AppInterface : public ProjectInterface {
+// Register Interface for init and update callbacks class AppInterface : public ProjectInterface {
  public:
   void init() override {